falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 - We start a random pod and perform a simple exec.
 - Falco will notice that a pod have broken the rule
-- Sends a event to Falcosidekick
+- Sends an event to Falcosidekick
 - Sends a webhook to tekton event-listener
 - Tekton triggers a new pipeline
 - A task is started with a small go program that deletes the pod